Bruno Santos (model)

 Bruno Barbosa dos Santos (born 31 August 1979), better known as Bruno Santos, is a Brazilian male supermodel, environmental activist and international businessman.

-A model in a photo and fashion shows, Bruno gained notoriety in the mid-2000s, when he appeared in advertising campaigns and fashion events for the most famous brands in the world, such as Guess, Versace, GQ, Giorgio Armani, among others, promoting several segments for them, from underwear, fashion shows, eyewear, events, to fragrances, becoming the male image with the greatest exposure in the world.
-In 2002, he was ranked among the 10 most sought-after male models in the fashion world, and is considered one of the most respected models in the world by models.com.
-In 2009, German news site gateo.de said about him: "Bruno is the epitome of pure beauty and sexual appeal.
-His lightly tanned complexion, dark eyes and irresistible, sensual facial look are a woman's."
-They are enchanted by the South, the big fashion companies like Versace, Armani, Guess... everything has to do with it.
-He has his eyes set on his career and is one of the most sought-after models in the world"!
-Not for nothing, and for being Brazilian, he earned the nickname "Gisele Bündchen in pants".
+A model in a photo and fashion shows, Bruno gained notoriety in the mid-2000s, when he appeared in advertising campaigns and fashion events for major international brands, such as Guess, Versace, GQ, and Giorgio Armani, among others, working across multiple segments including underwear, fashion shows, eyewear, events, and fragrances.
+In 2002, he was ranked among the 10 most sought-after male models in the fashion world, and is listed on models.com.
+In 2009, German news site gateo.de profiled Santos during a visit to Munich, describing him as a leading international male model.
+Due to his prominence as a Brazilian male model, he was given the nickname "Gisele Bündchen in pants" by the Brazilian press.

-One of the world most known Top Models, Bruno also became notorious for being the only male model selected to carry out two campaigns simultaneously for two competing fashion houses: Versace and Giorgio Armani, in addition to, in 2003, having opened the Ricardo Almeida stylist's show at São Paulo Fashion Week in which, at the time, he obtained the highest male pay check in the event's history.
+Santos is notable for being the only male model selected to carry out two campaigns simultaneously for two competing fashion houses: Versace and Giorgio Armani, in addition to, in 2003, having opened the Ricardo Almeida fashion show at São Paulo Fashion Week, at which he received the highest male fee in the event's history at that time.

+Santos is documented in the Male Model Index, an archival registry of male models organized into five tiers based on verified commercial participation.
+The Index's Editorial Review Board was unable to reach consensus on his tier placement; half placed him at No. 7 in Tier 1 ("Reference Figures"), while the other half placed him at No. 8 in Tier 2 ("Institutional Legends").
+As a result, Santos was documented but left unranked, with his ordinal placement deferred to a future edition.
+The Consensus, a composite ranking published by The Commercial Male that cross-references eight independent ranking systems, also lists Santos as unranked due to the Board split.

 Biography

-From a humble family (son of a self-employed trader with a public-school teacher, and having 4 more brothers, 1 of whom is a woman), Bruno studied at a public school.
+From a humble family (son of a self-employed trader and a public-school teacher, with four siblings), Bruno studied at a public school.
 In an interview for Fábio Bernardo magazine, Bruno said that "one of the reasons that led me not to miss a day of class was school lunch or breakfast, served at school after the second hour".

 Upon finishing high school, Bruno passed the selection process at the Centro Federal de Educação Tecnológica (Cefet), in Minas Gerais state, to take the technical course in Engineering.

 To help with the family's income, he worked as a popsicle salesman and as an office boy, did odd jobs in construction, schools, restaurants, did graphic services, and also worked in a storeroom and as a math teacher.